farwydi/word-of-wisdom/README.md

 ## Installation

-To run the Word of Wisdom TCP server and client, Docker must be installed on your system.
+To run the Word of Wisdom TCP server and client, Docker and Go must be installed on your system.